CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 From this seed only, every user secrets are generated.
 This seed must be backuped, to ensure that the loss of your wallet does not implies the loss of your secrets: they can be restored on a new wallet from the backed up seed.

 **How can you backup a seed?**
-Most of Hardware Wallets propose a paper recovery sheet (Fig. 1), on which the user has to write down its BIP39 mnemonics (the mnemonics are a way to represent your seed into human readable words).
+Most of Hardware Wallets propose a paper recovery sheet (Fig. 3), on which the user has to write down its BIP39 mnemonics (the mnemonics are a way to represent your seed into human readable words).
-But keeping this paper sheet safe is not an easy task (Fig. 2), and some dedicated devices have been designed for this purpose.
+But keeping this paper sheet safe is not an easy task, and some dedicated devices have been designed for this purpose (Fig. 2).
 For instance, a cryptosteel might be used, to prevent your mnemonic seed from deterioration.

 <p align="center">